Reheating process in the $R^2$ inflationary model with the baryogenesis scenario: The effect of the curvature coupling

-As the energy density of radiation \(\rho_R\) decreases slower than that of inflaton \(\rho_\phi\), there is a moment when the former reaches the latter: \(\rho_R = \rho_\phi\).
-From this moment, the Universe becomes dominated by the radiation, which leads to the different behavior of the scale factor.
+As the energy density of relativistic particles \(\rho_R\) decreases slower than that of inflaton \(\rho_\phi\), there is a moment when the former reaches the latter: \(\rho_R = \rho_\phi\).
+From this moment, the Universe becomes radiation-dominated, which leads to the different behavior of the scale factor.
 We define the reheating temperature \(T_R\) as the temperature at this transition moment.
-Using Stefan-Boltzman's law, \(\rho_R= (\pi^2 g_r/30) T^4\), the reheating temperature is calculated as \(T_R=\SI{3.26e9}{GeV}\) by taking into account the degree of freedom of radiation at the reheating: \(g_r = 106.75\).
-Similarly, the reheating temperature in the original \(R^2\) inflation model without heavy Majorana neutrinos is given by \(T_R= \SI{3.22e9}{GeV}\).
-This enhancement is reasonable because the scalaron gets two additional channels to radiation and the reheating becomes slightly more efficient.
+Note that the SM interaction is rapid enough such that the relativistic particles are already thermalized in the parameters of our interest~\cite{davidson2000thermalisation,allahverdi2010reheating,Harigaya:2013vwa,Mukaida:2015ria,Mukaida:2022bbo}.
+Using Stefan-Boltzman's law, \(\rho_R= (\pi^2 g_r/30) T^4\), the reheating temperature is calculated as \(T_R=\SI{3.26e9}{GeV}\) by taking into account the degrees of freedom of relativistic particles at the reheating: \(g_r = 106.75\) (for the SM).
+Similarly, the reheating temperature in the original \(R^2\) inflation model without heavy Majorana neutrinos is calculated as \(T_R= \SI{3.22e9}{GeV}\).
+The enhancement in our model is reasonable because the scalaron gets two additional channels to radiation and the reheating becomes slightly more efficient.
 This enhancement of order of one percent in the reheating temperature can also be checked by \(\sqrt{\left(\Gamma_{\phi \to h}+\Gamma_{\phi \to N_1}+\Gamma_{\phi\to g}\right)/\Gamma_{\phi \to h}}\simeq 1.01\), in which we used the fact that the reheating temperature is proportional to the root of the total decay rate of the scalaron.
-Because of the low reheating temperature \(T_R \ll M_{N_1}\), the right-handed neutrions are not thermalized, and hence leptogenesis occurs non-thermally.
-It is important to confirm that thermalization has been achieved by the end of reheating so that the reheating temperature calculated above makes sense.
-Thermalization proceeds mainly through the inelastic \(2\to 3\) scatterings in the t-channel of gauge bosons, which is more efficient than the \(2\to 2\) scattering \cite{davidson2000thermalisation,allahverdi2010reheating}.
-This leads to thermal equilibrium.
-Thermalization rate \(\Gamma_{\text{th}}\) is estimated as follows:
+Because of the low reheating temperature \(T_R \ll M_{N_1}\), the right-handed neutrinos are not thermalized, and hence leptogenesis occurs non-thermally.

-This exceeds the Hubble rate around the transition to the radiation-dominated epoch, so the reheating temperature we have calculated makes sense.